Kataiser/tf2-rich-presence/TF2 Rich Presence/Readme.txt

 For faster launching, you can add the first EXE to your taskbar/start menu/desktop, or to Steam as a non-Steam game.

 HELP!
 It broke!
 (Or otherwise functioned incorrectly) Feel free to create an issue over at https://github.com/Kataiser/tf2-rich-presence/issues.
-Be sure to copy the file in the "logs" folder.
+Be sure to include the most recent file in the "logs" folder.